How to Keep Rug Colors Vibrant & Prevent Fading | Chicago Style Guide

 Material Matters: Why Some Rugs Fade Faster

 Not all rugs are created equal in the fight against fading.
-How a rug will age is directly tied to its fibers and the dyes used to create its color.
+How a rug will age is directly tied to its fiber type and dye chemistry.

 - Wool: Wool is the champion of fade resistance.
 The fiber’s natural, scaly structure (like human hair) is incredibly complex.
 Dye penetrates deep into the core of the fiber, making the color part of the wool itself.
 This structure also refracts light, which helps it resist fading from UV rays.
 This is why wool is one of the best choices for a room that gets moderate sun.